Salman of Saudi Arabia

-Salman bin Abdulaziz Al Saud (سلمان بن عبد العزيز آل سعود; born 31 December 1935) is King of Saudi Arabia, a position he has held since 2015.
-He was also Prime Minister of Saudi Arabia from 2015 to 2022.
-He is the 25th son of King Abdulaziz, the founder of Saudi Arabia.
-He assumed the throne on 23 January 2015.
-Prior to his accession, he was Crown Prince of Saudi Arabia from 18 June 2012 to 23 January 2015.
-Salman is the third oldest living head of state, the oldest living monarch, and Saudi Arabia's first head of state born after the unification of Saudi Arabia.
-He has a reported personal wealth of at least US$18 billion, which makes him the third wealthiest royal in the world.
+Salman bin Abdulaziz Al Saud (سلمان بن عبد العزيز آل سعود; born 31 December 1935) is King of Saudi Arabia, having reigned since 2015.
+He is a son of King Abdulaziz, the founder of Saudi Arabia, and a member of the House of Saud.

+Salman is the third-oldest living head of state and the oldest living monarch.
+He is the first Saudi head of state born after the unification of Saudi Arabia.

 Salman is a son of King Abdulaziz and Hassa bint Ahmed Al Sudairi, making him one of the Sudairi Seven.
 He was the deputy governor of Riyadh and later the governor of Riyadh for 48 years from 1963 to 2011.
-He was then appointed minister of defense.
-He was named crown prince in 2012.
+He was then appointed Minister of Defense and was named crown prince in 2012.
 Salman became king in 2015 upon the death of his half-brother, King Abdullah.

+He has a reported personal wealth of at least US$18 billion, which makes him the third wealthiest royal in the world.

 Salman's major initiatives as king include the Saudi intervention in the Yemeni Civil War, Saudi Vision 2030, and a 2017 decree allowing Saudi women to drive.
 His seventh son, Crown Prince Mohammed bin Salman, is considered the de facto ruler of Saudi Arabia due to the King's poor health and Mohammed's own political maneuvering.
 Mohammed replaced his father as prime minister in 2022, making Salman the first king since Saud in 1964 not to serve as head of government.

 Early life

 Salman was born on 31 December 1935, and is reported to be the 25th son of King Abdulaziz, the first monarch and founder of Saudi Arabia.
 Salman and his six full brothers make up the Sudairi Seven.
 He was raised in the Murabba Palace.

 Salman received his early education at the Princes' School in the capital city of Riyadh, a school established by King Abdulaziz specifically to provide education for his children.
 He studied Islam and Arabic language, focusing on sharia in the Wahhabi interpretation under the Hanbali school of jurisprudence.
-Salman and like many of his siblings learned the Quran by recitation and under a cleric in the Wahhabi tradition.
+Salman, like many of his siblings learned the Quran by recitation and under a cleric in the Wahhabi tradition.